PiePra/Realtime-MLOps/platform/training/README.md

 # Train a model to mlflow

-install dependencies
-`pip install boto3 pandas tensorflow mlflow sklearn matplotlib`

-run the basic_model.ipynb at demonstration/apps/basic-model
+run the basic_model.ipynb at demonstration/apps/basic-model to train a model and push to mlflow

 # Check out Model at MLFlow